karaposu/comfyui-on-cloud/readme.md

 ---
 ##  How can I get my images<a name="get_images"></a>
 ### Get them through ComfyUI
 You can right click on generated image and click "save image".
-This will download it to your local if you wanna download past generated images you can click view history and load past image and then do "save image"
+This will download it to your local. if you wanna download past generated images you can click view history and load past image and then do "save image"
 ### Bulk download them to your local with gcloud scp
 1. Find out the full path of your ComfyUI output folder.
 Mine is `/home/ns/ComfyUI/output`.